manishkatyan/bbb-strapi/README.md

 > _Note_
 > Default configuration for your plugin is fetched from `config/plugins.js` or directly from the plugin itself.

-## 🖐 Requirements

-Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under [Installation Requirements](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).

-**Minimum environment requirements**

-- Node.js `>=14.x.x`
-- NPM `>=6.x.x`

-In our minimum support we're following [official Node.js releases timelines](https://nodejs.org/en/about/releases/).

-**Supported Strapi versions**:

-- Strapi v4.1.2 (recently tested)
-- Strapi v4.x

-> This plugin is designed for **Strapi v4** and is not working with v3.x.
-> **We recommend always using the latest version of Strapi to start your new projects**.

 ## 📝 License